Camp Goodtimes Documents

 Medical Sign Off Form

-All campers who are current or former patients need to have their physician or nurse practitioner complete a Medical Sign-Off Form stating that they are healthy enough to attend camp.
+All campers who are currently on treatment need to have their physician or nurse practitioner complete a Medical Sign-Off Form stating that they are healthy enough to attend camp.
 Parents should upload this completed form into their child's health profile.

 Notarized permission form